 - the Crown or prescribed person (or any person acting on their behalf) - where the subdivision is carried out by or on behalf of the Crown or the prescribed person

-A certifying authority must be satisfied as to the matters specified in section 109J Environmental Planning and Assessment Act 1979, before issuing a subdivision certificate.
+A certifying authority must be satisfied as to the matters specified in section 6.15 Environmental Planning and Assessment Act 1979, before issuing a Subdivision Certificate.

 Signing the certificate

-- The signatory to the certificate must qualify their authority by striking out the inappropriate titles directly under their signature.
+- the signatory to the Subdivision Certificate must qualify their authority by striking out the inappropriate titles directly under their signature.
 The signatory must be:

 - an authorised person of the consent authority, which issued the development consent